Please Read How You Can Help Keep the Encyclopedia Free

 It appears that the central point of EPR was to argue that in interpreting the quantum state functions we are faced with these alternatives.

 As we have seen, in framing his own EPR-like arguments for the incompleteness of quantum theory, Einstein makes use of separability and locality, which are also tacitly assumed in the EPR paper.
-He provides a clear statement of his ideas here in a letter to Max Born,
+Using the language of “independent existence“ he presents these ideas clearly in an article that he sent to Max Born (Einstein 1948).

 It is … characteristic of … physical objects that they are thought of as arranged in a space-time continuum.
 An essential aspect of this arrangement … is that they lay claim, at a certain time, to an existence independent of one another, provided these objects “are situated in different parts of space”. … The following idea characterizes the relative independence of objects (A and B) far apart in space: external influence on A has no direct influence on B. (Born, 1971, pp. 170–71)

 The point is that after a year either the gunpowder will have exploded, or not.
-(This is the “real state of affairs” which in the EPR situation requires one to assume separability.)
+(This is the “real state” which in the EPR situation requires one to assume separability.)
 The state function, however, will have evolved into a complex superposition over these two alternatives.
 Provided we maintain the eigenvalue-eigenstate link, the quantum description by means of that state function will yield neither conclusion, and hence the quantum description is incomplete.
 For a contemporary response to this line of argument, one might look to the program of decoherence.
-(See the entry on Decoherence.)
+(See Decoherence.)
 That program points to interactions with the environment which quickly reduce the likelihood of any interference between the “exploded” and the “not-exploded” branches of the evolved psi-function.
-Then, breaking the eigenvalue-eigenstate link, one might interpret the psi-function (artfully) so that its (almost) non-interfering branches yield a perspective according to which the gunpowder is indeed either exploded or not.
-Certainly such interpretations of the psi-function, based on decoherence, are controversial.
-(See Schlosshauer 2007, especially Chapter 8.)
+Then, breaking the eigenvalue-eigenstate link, one might interpret the psi-function so that its (almost) non-interfering branches yield a perspective according to which the gunpowder is indeed either exploded or not.
+Such decoherence-based interpretations of the psi-function are certainly “artful”, and their adequacy is still under debate(see Schlosshauer 2007, especially Chapter 8).

 The reader may recognize the similarity between Einstein's exploding gunpowder example and Schrödinger's cat (Schrödinger 1935a, p.
 812).
 In the case of the cat an unstable atom is hooked up to a lethal device that, after an hour, is as likely to poison (and kill) the cat as not, depending on whether the atom decays.
 After an hour the cat is either alive or dead, but the quantum state of the whole atom-poison-cat system at this time is a superposition involving the two possibilities and, just as in the case of the gunpowder, is not a complete description of the situation (life or death) of the cat.
 The similarity between the gunpowder and the cat is hardly accidental since Schrödinger first produced the cat example in his reply of September 19, 1935 to Einstein's August 8 gunpowder letter.
-There Schrödinger says that he has himself constructed “an example very similar to your exploding powder keg”, and proceeds to outline the cat (Fine 1996, pp. 82-83).
-Although the “cat paradox” is usually cited in connection with the problem of quantum measurement (Measurement in Quantum Theory) and treated as a paradox separate from EPR, its origin is here as a compact version of the EPR argument for incompleteness.
+There Schrödinger says that he has himself constructed “an example very similar to your exploding powder keg”, and proceeds to outline the cat (Fine 1996, pp. 82–83).
+Although the “cat paradox” is usually cited in connection with the problem of quantum measurement (Measurement in Quantum Theory) and treated as a paradox separate from EPR, its origin is here as an argument for incompleteness that avoids the twin assumptions of separability and locality.
 Schrödinger's development of “entanglement”, the term he introduced as a general description of the correlations that result when quantum systems interact, also began in this correspondence over EPR (Schrödinger 1935a, 1935b; see Quantum Entanglement and Information).

 The literature surrounding EPR contains yet another version of the argument, a popular version that—unlike any of Einstein's—features the Criterion of Reality.
 Assume again an interaction between our two systems that preserves both relative position and zero total momentum and suppose that the systems are far apart.
 If we measure the position of Albert's system, we can infer that Niels' system has a corresponding position.
 We can also predict it with certainty, given the result of the position measurement of Albert's system.
 Hence, according to the Criterion of Reality, the position of Niels' system constitutes an element of reality.
 Similarly, if we measure the momentum of Albert's system, we can conclude that the momentum of Niels' system is an element of reality.
 The argument now concludes that since we can choose freely to measure either position or momentum, it “follows” that both must be elements of reality simultaneously.

 Of course no such conclusion follows from our freedom of choice.
 It is not sufficient to be able to choose at will which quantity to measure; for the conclusion to follow from the Criterion alone one would need to be able to measure both quantities at once.
 This is precisely the point that Einstein recognized in his 1932 letter to Ehrenfest and that EPR addresses by assuming locality and separability.
 What is striking about this version is that these principles, central to the original EPR argument and to the dilemma at the heart of Einstein's versions, are obscured here.
-Instead the Criterion and those “elements of reality” are featured.
+Instead this version features the Criterion and those “elements of reality”.
 Perhaps the difficulties presented by Podolsky's text contribute to this reading.
-In any case, this version of the argument is commonly cited in the physics literature and attributed to EPR and to Einstein.
-No doubt that is because this reading has a prominent source in terms of which one can understand its popularity among physicists; it is Niels Bohr himself.
+In any case, in the physics literature this version is commonly taken to represent EPR and usually attributed to Einstein.
+This reading certainly has a prominent source in terms of which one can understand its popularity among physicists; it is Niels Bohr himself.

 Bohr's response to EPR begins, as do many of his treatments of the conceptual issues raised by the quantum theory, with a discussion of limitations on the simultaneous determination of position and momentum.
 As usual, these are drawn from an analysis of the possibilities of measurement if one uses an apparatus consisting of a diaphragm connected to a rigid frame.
 Bohr emphasizes that the question is to what extent we can trace the interaction between the particle being measured and the measuring instrument.
 (See Beller 1999, Chapter 7 for a detailed analysis and discussion of the “two voices” contained in Bohr's account.)
 Following the summary of EPR, Bohr (1935a, p.
 700) then focuses on the Criterion of Reality which, he says, “contains an ambiguity as regards the meaning of the expression ‘without in any way disturbing a system’.”
-Bohr concedes that the indirect measurement of Niels' system achieved when one makes a measurement of Albert's system does not involve any “mechanical disturbance” of Niels' system.
-Still, he claims that a measurement on Albert's system does involve “an influence on the very conditions which define the possible types of predictions regarding the future behavior of [Niels'] system.”
+Bohr agrees that the indirect measurement of Niels' system achieved when one makes a measurement of Albert's system does not involve any “mechanical disturbance” of Niels' system.
+(Thus Bohr takes for granted that one may raise the question of a disturbance between the two systems, and hence he takes separability, that there are distinct systems, for granted.)
+Still, Bohr claims that a measurement on Albert's system does involve “an influence on the very conditions which define the possible types of predictions regarding the future behavior of [Niels'] system.”
 What Bohr may have had in mind is that when, for example, we measure the position of Albert's system and get a result we can predict the position of Niels' system with certainty.
 However, measuring the position of Albert's system does not allow a similarly certain prediction for the momentum of Niels' system.
 The opposite would be true had we measured the momentum of Albert's system.
 Thus depending on which variable we measure on Albert's system, we will be entitled to different sorts of predictions about the results of further measurements on Niels' system.

 There are two important things to notice about this response.
 The first is this.
 In conceding that Einstein's indirect method for determining, say, the position of Niels' system does not mechanically disturb that system, Bohr departs from his original program of complementarity, which was to base the uncertainty relations and the statistical character of quantum theory on uncontrollable physical interactions, interactions that were supposed to arise inevitably between a measuring instrument and the system being measured.
 Instead Bohr now distinguishes between a genuine physical interaction (his “mechanical disturbance”) and some other sort of “influence” on the conditions for specifying (or “defining”) sorts of predictions for the future behavior of a system.
 In emphasizing that only the latter arise in the EPR situation, Bohr retreats from his earlier, physically grounded conception of complementarity.

-Despite Bohr's seeming endorsement of nonlocal interactions in his response to EPR, in other places Bohr rejects nonlocality in the strongest terms.
+Despite Bohr's seeming tolerance for a breakdown of locality in his response here to EPR, in other places Bohr rejects nonlocality in the strongest terms.
 For example in discussing an electron double slit experiment, which is Bohr's favorite model for illustrating the novel conceptual features of quantum theory, and writing only weeks before EPR, Bohr argues as follows.

 If we only imagine the possibility that without disturbing the phenomena we determine through which hole the electron passes, we would truly find ourselves in irrational territory, for this would put us in a situation in which an electron, which might be said to pass through this hole, would be affected by the circumstance of whether this [other] hole was open or closed; but … it is completely incomprehensible that in its later course [the electron] should let itself be influenced by this hole down there being open or shut.
 (Bohr 1935b)